Hollis E. Roberts

-Hollis Earl Roberts (May 9, 1943 – October 19, 2011) was a Native American politician whose career was highlighted by his 19-year period as Chief of the Choctaw Nation of Oklahoma.
+Hollis E. Roberts (May 9, 1943 – October 19, 2011) was a Native American politician whose career was highlighted by his 19-year period as Chief of the Choctaw Nation.
+His reign saw the tribe modernize its social services and develop independent business partnerships in and beyond Oklahoma.

+Early political career

 Hollis Roberts was born in Hochatown to Laura Beam Roberts and Darrell E. Roberts.
 He attended Holly Creek Elementary and Idabel High School, graduating in 1961.
-Roberts married Helen R. Rodriguez in 1963.
-They had three children: two boys and one girl.
-Following his political career, Roberts died on October 19, 2011, at the age of 68 years.

-Roberts remains an extremely polarizing and controversial figure among Native Americans.
-His 19-year tenure as Chief of the Choctaw Nation came to end in 1997 amid convictions of sexual contact and sexual abuse.
-From these convictions (leading to an eleven-year prison sentence and removal from office), to his then-extravagant $120,000 per year salary, to his alleged corruption; all have led to a negative public opinion of Roberts.
-Nevertheless, he served for 19 years as chief of the one of the largest Native American tribes in the United States.
-He governed well over 195,000 members, including over 79,000 in Oklahoma.

-Early political career

-Roberts began his political career as a city council person in Hugo, Oklahoma where he served for 14 years.
-Following his time in Hugo, Roberts served six years in the Oklahoma House of Representatives, representing Choctaw County.
-Choctaw County was only six percent Indian population, making his dramatic victory that much more captivating.
-Following his time as a member of the Oklahoma House Representative, Roberts served from 1975 to 1978 as Choctaw Chief David Gardner's assistant.
+Roberts subsequently began his political career as a city council person in Hugo, Oklahoma where he served for 14 years.
+During this time, in 1963 Roberts married Helen R. Rodriguez, and the couple had three children.
+Following his time in Hugo, Roberts served four years in the Oklahoma House of Representatives, representing Choctaw County.
+The county had only a six percent Indian population, making his dramatic victory that much more captivating.
+Following his time as a member of the Oklahoma House, Roberts served from 1975 to 1978 as Choctaw Chief David Gardner's assistant.

 Election as chief

-Following the 1978 death of Chief David Gardner, Hollis Roberts was elected chief of the Choctaw Nation of Oklahoma.
-His election into office came at the tail end of the Red Power movement.
+After the untimely death of Chief Gardner from cancer in 1978, Roberts was elected chief of the Choctaw Nation of Oklahoma.
+A half-blood Choctaw, his election into office came at the tail end of the Red Power movement.
 As a young, energetic, and charismatic leader, Roberts embodied much of the Red Power Movement and became a guiding voice for change at a time when Indian sovereignty was at a countrywide high.
-Roberts ran against political rival Charles Brown.
+Roberts ran against political rival Charles E. Brown, former leader of the right-wing Choctaw Youth Movement.
 Brown was a popular, but older politician, who was well respected by Choctaws.
 Roberts won in a tight election, winning by only 339 votes.